andreszs/cordova-plugin-demos/README.md

 # Building demo apps

 To build and test a demo app with the provided source code:

-- [Create a new Cordova project](https://cordova.apache.org/docs/en/dev/reference/cordova-cli/index.html#cordova-create-command "Create a new Cordova project") using the provided package name (com.andreszs.*)
+1. [Create a new Cordova project](https://cordova.apache.org/docs/en/dev/reference/cordova-cli/index.html#cordova-create-command "Create a new Cordova project") using the provided package name (com.andreszs.[...].demo)
-- Add the **www** folder provided
+2. Add the **www** folder provided
-- Add the **res** folder and **config.xml** if you want to include the demo app icons.
+3. Add the **res** folder and **config.xml** if you want to include the demo app icons.
-- Install the **cordova-plugin-app-version** plugin (used to retrieve app's version)
+4. Install the **cordova-plugin-app-version** plugin (used to retrieve app's version)
-- Install the **cordova-plugin-device** plugin (used in some demos that provide both android and browser platform)
+5. Install the **cordova-plugin-device** plugin (used in some demos that provide both android and browser platform)
-- Install the relevant plugin from either NPM or GitHub.
+6. Install the relevant plugin from either NPM or GitHub.
 In general, they are the same versions.

 :warning: Some older demos may wrongly include *minSdkVersion* and *targetSdkVersion* variables inside config.xml.
 Kindly remove them because those values depend on your **cordova-android** platform version.
 Sorry about that.